haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 <a class="prompt prompt-question">For this antibody-antigen case, which of the score component is correlating best with the quality of the models?.</a>

-You can also access the full analysis report on your web browser.
+You can also access the full analysis report on your web browser:

 <a class="prompt prompt-cmd">
 firefox HADDOCK/runs/run1-CDR-NMR-CSP/analysis/10_caprieval_analysis/report.html